+It has been a long time coming.
 N26 confirmed in late 2017 that they were going to open up to American customers soon.
-Initially, they hinted at a 2018 launch, but I have learned through a few independent sources that that’s no longer the case.
+Initially, they hinted at a 2018 launch, but now, more than 18 months later, they have finally launched in the United States.

 If you want to be notified when you can sign up for N26 in the US simply click here.

 How to open an N26 account in the US